Informo/specs/content/introduction/terminology.md

 ## Trust network, Trust chain

 A user's trust network, also referred to as their trust chain, is the network formed by the trust authorities and sources they trust, either directly or indirectly.
-If explicitly specified as such, these expressions can also refer to the network formed by all of the trust authorities and sources known withing Informo's federated network.
+If explicitly specified as such, these expressions can also refer to the network formed by all of the trust authorities and sources known within Informo's federated network.